survivejs/maintenance-book/manuscript/packaging/01-where-to-start.md

 ## Conclusion

-Before writing a package of your own, investigate existing packages.
-You may find that a new package is not required after all or that you can contribute to a thriving one.
-Even forking an old package and revitalizing the effort can be a good option that allows you to save the pain of reinventing the wheel.
+Before writing your own package, investigate existing packages: you may find that a new package is not required and you can contribute to a thriving one or even use it as is.
+Even forking an existing package can be a good option that may save you a lot of work.

 You'll learn how npm packages are structured in the next chapter.